-9.3.1 The proposals will require the removal of a line of maturing Leyland Cypress on the south-western boundary and a Leyland Cypress from the southern boundary.
+9.3.1 The proposals will require the removal of a small Cypress.

-9.3.2 They are not particularly valuable or visible from outside the site and neither the amenity or arboreal character of the local area will be affected by their removal.
-Subsequently, there is little justification for replacement planting (especially given there is a small woodland to the north and east of the site).
+9.3.2 It is not particularly valuable or visible from outside the site (which is already well stocked with trees); and neither the amenity or arboreal character of the local area will be affected by its removal.
+Subsequently, there is little justification for replacement planting.